 After about 6 hours sleep, I woke up around 7am (which luckily felt like 8am to me – love vacationing in the central time zone) feeling excited about the week!
 Since this was the one day I had no pressing schedule, I decided to treat myself to a real breakfast at Delta’s.
 I went down around 10am and got the buffet breakfast of scrambled eggs, bacon, biscuits and pineapple – and of course sweet tea.
 (FYI Delta’s in the Guest House has THE best sweet tea, better than EPs, better than Vernon’s, better than the Cupboard.)
 So while my breakfast was good, I don’t know that it was worth $30 after tax and tip.
 But that was my only time eating breakfast out during my stay – the rest of the time I had poptarts or muffins or donuts in my room to start my day.

 I was back in my room by 1pm and posted pictures and relaxed then went down to the lobby around 3:30pm to read one of the new books I just bought and people watch.
 I picked a nice place in the corner so I could see all the goings on.
 Savannah walked in and we said Hi – she’s always so nice.
 I saw Betty Harper arrive.
 Since I had spent so much money at the Fan & Collector Show, for dinner I just ate the cheese and crackers and payday bar I had brought from home and the free water in the lobby.
-I 6:45 I went to the theater for the Elvis Movie Double Feature of Viva Las Vegas and This is Elvis.
+At 6:45 I went to the theater for the Elvis Movie Double Feature of Viva Las Vegas and This is Elvis.
 They gave us free popcorn, which was nice!
-Caroline joined me for This is Elvis.
-After, we got in line for the peanut butter and jelly bar (but I always make peanut butter and banana sandwich) – more free food!
-Caroline and I caught up and talked in the lobby until after midnight.
+After, I got in line for the peanut butter and jelly bar (but I always make peanut butter and banana sandwich) – more free food!
+I sat in the lobby until after midnight talking with people.
 I finally met Suzanne Burlew, who I have been talking with on Facebook.
-We also met Shawn Klush who maybe was a little drunk as he accidentally touched my boob as he was pointing to my shirt saying he was going to be wearing that red jumpsuit in his next performance.
+I also met Shawn Klush who pointed to my shirt saying he was going to be wearing that red jumpsuit in his next performance.
 I am not much of an ETA fan, but I remember Shawn Klush being fantastic when I saw him perform years ago in Memphis.
 To see my photos from August 10th, please click here.

 ELVIS WEEK 2019 DAY 3 – SUNDAY AUGUST 11

 It was Tour Day at Graceland.
 I enjoyed it of course, but I wasn’t as elated as I usually am.
 I think the heat had taken its toll on me – the heat index was 105.
 I didn’t even go back up to the mansion a second time.
 I woke up just before 7am after sleeping for about 5 hours.
 I had finished watching Elvis the Searcher part2 I had started earlier then fell asleep right after I started Elvis That’s the Way It Is.
 I was at Graceland at 8:30am for my 9am VIP tour.
 I got a front row parking space, which was great considering the heat.
 It was fairly empty considering it was Elvis Week, but it was a Sunday and Elvis Week wasn’t officially starting until Tuesday so not everyone was in town yet.
-As I was walking toward the boarding area, Anthony (Lisa’s security guard, well he’s actually the Presley family security, but I call him Lisa’s security guard because he’s always on tour with her) yells, “HEY I know you!
-How are you doing?”
-I really wanted to ask him if Lisa was coming, but instead just smiled back and said, “Hi!
-I’m good thanks!”
 When I got up to the mansion, I saw my favorite Graceland employee so we chatted a bit – she’s always so nice.
 I was surprised the mansion was not crowded, as it usually is first thing in the morning.
 I got to spend a lot of time alone in the living room and in the foyer – my favorite spots.

 I made my way over to the new Exhibition Center.
 With my tour ticket, I was allowed into the exhibits so I went through the Mohammed Ali and Century of American Motorcycle exhibits.
 Then I went to hang out in the Jungle Room Bar.
 I think I had it built up in my mind too much.
 It was ok, but not great.
 I prefer to hang out in the VIP lounge or the Guest House lobby.
 I was back at the Guest House by 5pm and Delia came by with her husband, so we got to chat for a bit.
 I finally met my facebook friend Mary, and saw my friend Nannette briefly.
 I was hungry, but EPs was so crowded and loud, so I knew it would be slow and I was already grumpy from the extreme heat.
 I just wanted a quite place to eat, so I decided to go to Delta’s and enjoy that amazing pasta dish I had back in January.
 (FYI it is called The Campanelle Pasta and has Monterey Mushroom Wild Mushrooms, Sundried Tomatoes, Fresh Snipped Peas and Shaved Parmesan Cheese – and it is superb!)
 After dinner, I went to the lobby to journal and people watch for about a half hour before going to the theater to watch Jailhouse Rock at 7pm.
-While in the lobby, I saw Tom Brown walk through and I yelled “Hi Tom!” as if we were friends.
-He kindly responded, “Hi.
-How are you?”
-I think I reacted like that because the last time I saw him was in January during the Jerry Schilling weekend and we were at dinner together talking as if we were friends.
 While waiting for the movie to start, I got a chance to catch up with Nannette.
 I was back up in my room by 9pm watching Loving You on YouTube while journaling and reading.
 To see my photos from August 11th, please click here.